 In May 2015 the Commission introduced the Better Regulation Package with the objective to design better policies at the minimum costs, make the decision making process more transparent and inclusive towards stakeholders, and cut unnecessary red tape.
 Under the Better Regulation agenda, the Juncker Commission aims to be far more restrictive on new legislative initiatives taken within the annual Commission Work Programme.
 It has done a one-off trawl of all legislation to find measures that should be repealed.
 Additionally, to increase the transparency and inclusiveness of the process the Better Regulation agenda puts pressure on Parliament and Council to subject their legislative amendments to impact assessments.
 This could also lead to close scrutiny of legislative negotiations carried over from the previous mandate to see which proposals might be withdrawn as they are no longer perceived as useful or dragging on too long in negotiations.

 President Juncker’s goal of reducing excessive or unnecessary regulation has focussed attention on the Commission’s “Better Regulation” processes, now overseen by Commission First Vice President Frans Timmermans.
 A major concern for civil society actors including Finance Watch is that legitimate efforts to rationalise and simplify rules should not turn into a business-led agenda for deregulation.

 Finance Watch has been closely monitoring developments.
-In July 2015, we published an introduction to Better Regulation and a blog article about impact assessments within the Better Regulation package, “Beware of impact assessment”.
+In July 2015, we published an introduction to Better Regulation about impact assessments within the Better Regulation package, “Beware of impact assessment”.